Ek Takar Bou

 Ek Takar Bou (এক টাকার বউ) is a Bangladeshi romantic film directed by P.A.
 Kajol.
 The film stars Shakib Khan, Shabnur, Rumana, Razzak and many more.
 This film was released in 80 cinema halls at a time in Eid festival.

 Plot

-Sisters Kajal and Kiran love their cousin Raj.
-Raj jokes with the two sisters about love.
-Kiran spends the whole day with Raj's father Shaukat Chowdhury and calls him baba.
-On the other hand, Kajal works as Raj's assistant in his office.
-They have an office romance, which leads to marriage without telling anyone in the family at the registrar's office.
-A few days after the wedding, Kajal learns that her uncle is arranging Raj and Kiran's marriage.
-Thinking about her younger sister's happiness, Kajal leaves the house with a drama of marrying Mohabbat.
+The sisters, Kajal and Kiran, love their cousin, Raj.
+Raj likes to joke with the two sisters about love.
+Kiran spends all day with Raj's father, Shaukat Chowdhury, and calls him 'Baba'.
+Kajal, on the other hand, works as Raj's assistant in his office.
+They have an office romance and marry at the registrar's office without telling anyone in the family.
+A few days after the wedding, Kajal learns that her uncle is arranging a marriage between Raj and Kiran.
+Concerned for her younger sister's happiness, Kajal leaves home, staging a drama involving her marriage to Mohabbat.

-A daughter is born to Kajol.
-She lives with him in a small house.
-One day Kajol's daughter Dighi comes in front of Raj's car.
-Friendship begins between them.
+Kajol has a daughter.
+She lives with her father in a small house.
+One day, Dighi, Kajol's daughter, runs out in front of Raj's car.
+A friendship begins between them.
 Raj often visits Dighi.
-In this way, one day he gets to know the real identity of Dighi.
+One day, he discovers her true identity.